2018 TCR Series seasons: TCR Baltic Trophy

-The 2018 TCR Baltic Trophy Ws the second season of the TCR Baltic Trophy.
+The 2018 TCR Baltic Trophy was the second season of the TCR Baltic Trophy.
 TCR Baltic Trophy was contested within the Baltic Touring Car Championship events.

 Teams and drivers

 Calendar and results

 The 2018 schedule was announced on 15 March 2018.
 The calendar includes three rounds in Latvia and two in Estonia all supporting the Baltic Touring Car Championship.

 Championship standings

 TCR Swiss Trophy

 TCR Swiss Trophy was an event, organized by Auto Sport Switzerland and was the inaugural season.
 The calendar consisted of 5 events from TCR Europe, TCR BeNeLux, ADAC TCR Germany and TCR Italy.

 Calendar and results

 Championship standings

 † – Drivers did not finish the race, but were classified as they completed over 75% of the race distance.

 TCR Ibérico Touring Car Series

 The 2018 TCR Ibérico Touring Car Series season was the second season of the TCR Ibérico Touring Car Series.
 The championship started at Circuito Internacional de Vila Real in Portugal on 23 June and ended at Circuit de Barcelona-Catalunya in Spain on 21 October.